cybnix/cybnix.github.io/Simulated Attacks/Bee-box/sqli.md

 [How to configure bWAPP with Bee box for your own use](/Guides/EH-Tools-and-Utilities/bwapp)

 In this post, I will present some SQL Injection vulnerabilities in bWAPP.
-SQL injection is a type of cybersecurity attack that exploits vulnerabilities in web applications by inserting malicious SQL code into input fields, allowing attackers to read or manipulate the application's database
+SQL injection is a type of cybersecurity attack that exploits vulnerabilities in web applications by inserting malicious SQL code into input fields, allowing attackers to read or manipulate the application's database.

 ## SQL Injection (GET/Search)